Carbon dioxide

 Carbon dioxide is a chemical compound with the chemical formula '.
 It is made up of molecules that each have one carbon atom covalently double bonded to two oxygen atoms.
 It is found in a gas state at room temperature and at normally-encountered concentrations it is odorless.
 As the source of carbon in the carbon cycle, atmospheric is the primary carbon source for life on Earth.
 In the air, carbon dioxide is transparent to visible light but absorbs infrared radiation, acting as a greenhouse gas.
 Carbon dioxide is soluble in water and is found in groundwater, lakes, ice caps, and seawater.

 It is a trace gas in Earth's atmosphere at 428 parts per million (ppm), (Note: where "part" here means per molecule) or about 0.043% (as of July 2025) having risen from pre-industrial levels of 280 ppm or about 0.028%.
 Burning fossil fuels is the main cause of these increased concentrations, which are the primary cause of climate change.

 Its concentration in Earth's pre-industrial atmosphere since late in the Precambrian was regulated by organisms and geological features.
 Plants, algae and cyanobacteria use energy from sunlight to synthesize carbohydrates from carbon dioxide and water in a process called photosynthesis, which produces oxygen as a waste product.
 In turn, oxygen is consumed and is released as waste by all aerobic organisms when they metabolize organic compounds to produce energy by respiration. is released from organic materials when they decay or combust, such as in forest fires.
-When carbon dioxide dissolves in water, it forms carbonate and mainly bicarbonate (HCO3-), which causes ocean acidification as atmospheric levels increase.
+When carbon dioxide dissolves in water, it forms carbonate and mainly bicarbonate (HCO_{3}^{–}), which causes ocean acidification as atmospheric levels increase.